swar8080/useChangeAwareEffect/README.md

 #### dependencyObject
 Equivalent to the second parameter of `useEffect`, but it's an object and not an array of dependencies.
 This makes the `changeAwareCallback` easier to use since you can refer to dependencies by their object key.

 Internally, the values in the object are converted into an array and passed to react's useEffect.
-Just like useEffect, the `changeAwareCallback` is executed whenever one of the values change between renders, or always when this parameter is omitted or `undefined`.
+Just like useEffect, the `changeAwareCallback` is executed whenever any of the values change between renders, or always when this parameter is omitted or `undefined`.
 React's Object.is implementation is used to detect changes.

 #### changeAwareCallback
 Equivalent to the function used as the first parameter of `useEffect`, but is passed an object containing additional information about what changed between executions of the callback: